 Geography is a course for people who have an interest in the natural world and are seeking to stretch their abilities through the application of research and academic knowledge.
 Students with a scientific or mathematical mind may enjoy studying Geography.
 Geography offers the opportunity to learn beyond the classroom with the course including field work.
 Self-motivation and a willingness to develop organisational skills are also essential as tasks involve group and independent work.
 Geography ranks third among academic disciplines for graduate employability.
 The intellectual, analytical and technical skills developed through studying Geography are highly sought after by employers and can be used in a wide range of careers such as: seismologist, geophysicist, oceanographer, climatologist, geophysical engineer, researcher, volcanologist, hydrologist, planner and surveyor, demographer, conservationist and environmental scientist.

-The first unit of study includes two topics and allows students to demonstrate knowledge and understanding of the physical geography around us.
-Topics include: Tectonic Processes and Hazards; and Landscape Systems, Processes and Change.
+Units of study allow students to demonstrate knowledge and understanding of the physical and human geography around us.

 2. Coastal Landscapes and Change.

 5. The Water Cycle and Water Security.